Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 ```

 ### Job Completion
 Job completion events fire when a job finishes running, whether the final state is a success or an error.
-This type of webhook has the following schema:
+This type of webhook has the following `data` schema:
 Field Name | Type | Description
 ---------|----------|---------
-`event_id` | string | A unique identifier for the webhook event.
-`company_id` | string<uuid> | Unique Finch id of the company for which data has been updated.
-`account_id` | string<uuid> | Unique Finch id of the employer account that was used to make this connection.
-If an employer completes authorization through Finch multiple times with different accounts or API tokens, those connections will be associated with different account_ids.
 `event_type` | string | Follows the schema `job.{job_type}.complete`. `{job_type}` can be any valid Finch job type such as `data_sync_all`, `benefit_create`, or `benefit_enroll`.
 `data.job_id`| string<uuid> | The id of the job which has completed.
 `data.job_url` | string | The url to query the result of the job.